-

 More About Leucanthemum ‘Becky’ (Shasta Daisy)

-Leucanthemum ‘Becky’ is one of those perennials that earns its reputation year after year.
-It delivers the timeless Shasta Daisy look—crisp white petals and bright yellow centers—but on a taller, more substantial plant that actually holds itself upright.
-Where older daisies often flopped or looked tired after a storm, ‘Becky’ keeps its form and presence.
+‘Becky’ is one of those Shasta Daisies that earns its reputation year after year.
+It delivers the timeless Shasta Daisy look with crisp white petals and bright yellow centers, but on a taller and more substantial plant that actually holds itself upright in the garden.
+Where older daisies often flopped or looked tired after a Summer storm, ‘Becky’ keeps its form and presence remarkably well.
+I have always appreciated plants that combine classic beauty with dependable structure, and this variety does exactly that.
+When it is in bloom, it brings that cheerful daisy look that people instantly recognize and love.
+The flowers seem to glow against the green foliage, especially in bright sun.
+It is the kind of perennial that quietly anchors a planting without demanding too much attention.

 Why We Like It (Our Trials)